How to ride into a headwind | 10 tips to battle blustery conditions

 5. Dress for the conditions

-The weather can change quickly in windy conditions, when squally showers can seemingly appear out of nowhere.
+The weather can change quickly in windy conditions, when squally showers can appear seemingly out of nowhere.
 Dress appropriately and take a jacket if rain is a possibility.

 Otherwise, lightweight layers are key, especially because blustery conditions are common in the changeable seasons of spring and autumn.